 The random codes cannot be used to identify you or your location.

-If you test positive, you can use the app to notify others by:
+If you test positive, you can use the app to notify others.
+Here's how:

-- getting your unique one-time key from the Test Results Website
+- Get your unique one-time key from the Test Results Website

 The app only uses the random codes – it does not collect or share any health information about you.

 Every day, when you have an internet connection, covid Alert looks for matches between the random codes on your phone and the random codes of people who have told the app they have tested positive.